Insurance I take:

-Psychoeducation.
 There are many aspects of how our brains function that most people are not aware of.
 Cognitive neuroscience, psychology, medicine, biology and other fields are daily providing new information about how the brain works.
-Understanding some of these things is often helpful in learning how to improve the way we deal with life.
+So understanding some of these things is often helpful in learning how to improve the way we deal with life.
 I provide clients with as much information as I can regarding what I know about the brain which might be helpful to them in addressing their own problems.
 Knowing about ourselves helps us manage our challenges.

-Focused breathing and relaxation.
 There are some very simple relaxation techniques, which are based on information from modern medicine (and are consistent with some ancient traditions), which people can use to calm themselves very quickly when they are facing difficult situations.
 I make sure my clients know how to use these, and we practice them so that they can become tools that get used regularly.